 Funding is one of the major factors for a business’s success.
 As you have to convince a rigid third party for to invest his/her highly valued money in your idea, by making them believe in you and your idea.

-The success rate of a technical startup is quite high as compared to non-technical startup, that’s the reason technical startups easily attracts the venture capital.
+The success rate of a technology startup is quite high as compared to non-technical startup, that’s the reason technical startups easily attract the venture capital.